 Market dynamics are the factors emerging from market behavior that affect pricing strategies.
 For example, in the oil industry, the cost of a barrel of crude, total international stockpiles of oil, and the price of alternative energy can each be considered market dynamics.
 The stability of these factors is one of the most important underlying assumptions of an optimization model.
 Hence, as these factors change, the model needs to be updated based on the new data.

 In some markets, such as the electrical and semiconductor industries, market dynamics change quite rapidly.
 Thus, updating the model and re-optimizing in real time is not always possible, since the available data are not current and do not reflect the new market dynamic.

 In these situations, a machine learning model can be employed to capture the effect of market dynamics on the market price.
 By combining this model with an optimization engine, the price recommendation can be calibrated based on new market dynamics.

-For more information about managing volatile cost conditions, download our in-depth whitepaper, “Pricing Strategies: Managing Prolonged Deflation and Cost Volatility.”
+For more information about managing volatile cost conditions, read this extended blog series from Zilliant SVP of Products & Science Pete Eppele “Pricing Strategies: Managing Prolonged Deflation and Cost Volatility.”

 About Amir Meimand

 Amir designs and develops pricing recommendation models for B2B businesses in the semiconductor, electrical and rental industry verticals, among others.
 Prior to Zilliant, Amir’s focus was in B2C, designing promotion-planning software for food retailers.
 Amir holds a dual doctorate degree in Industrial Engineering and Operations Research from Pennsylvania State University.
 His doctoral work included applying operations research concepts to dynamic pricing and revenue management.